-This project brings together an exciting team of artists, public engagement practitioners, researchers and community partners.
-We are working together to design and make a sculpture.
-We aim to facilitate public engagement in the Better Start Bradford Project.
+This project brought together an exciting team of artists, public engagement practitioners, researchers and community partners.
+Together we used visual art techniques to facilitate public engagement with Better Start Bradford

 Better Start Bradford is a 10 year project which will implement 22 services in 3 Bradford wards (Bowling and Barkerend, Bradford Moor and Little Horton).
 The aim is to improve young children’s health; social and emotional well-being; communication; and diet.
-Community engagement is central to the project.
+Community engagement is central to the programme.

 We were awarded funds from the University of Leeds ‘Inspiring the Public about Biomedical Research’ small grant scheme.
 I also used funds from my Wellcome Trust Engagement Fellowship.
-The funding has allowed us to get together a cross-disciplinary team and discuss the sculpture idea with members of the Bradford community.
-We have gained valuable feedback regarding the location and look of the sculpture.
-We were also able to pilot some arts based activities with our target age group.
-This includes making hand and foot casts; collecting children’s’ drawings and emergent hand writing; and creating a large hand printed mural.
+The funding has allowed us to establish a cross-disciplinary team and pilot arts based activities with our target age group.
+This includes making hand and foot casts; collecting children’s’ drawings and handwriting; and creating a large hand-print mural.

-Through this project, I’ve seen how making and viewing sculpture can act as a starting point for conversations about health.
+We used the arts activities as a starting point for conversations about health.
 I was particularly struck by how well this worked with some of the very young children involved.
 The tactile nature of the activities seemed to engage them well.
 Also I think that creating something visual together can really helped to foster a sense of achievement.

 I’m working closely with Bradford Trident, Maria Bryant and Deborah Gardner.
 It’s the first time I’ve ever been involved in a sculpture project and I’m learning lots from working in a new area.
 It’s also great to be able to share my experience of community theatre work with an artist from a different field.